 The Environmental Protection Agency will focus on improving the health of families and protecting the environment through partnerships with agencies across the country in its proposed 2015 budget.

 To help environmental enforcement professional tackle issues in their own jurisdictions, Project EnCriPT provides links to national and statewide agencies and environmental legislation.

 Environmental Crime Program Training for Environmental Enforcement

 Welcome to Project EnCriPT, Environmental Crime Program Training.
 Project EnCriPT is a training resource for various aspects of environmental enforcement.
 It is a cooperative agreement between the United States Environmental Protection Agency and the Bill Blackwood Law Enforcement Management Institute of Texas, or LEMIT, a division of Sam Houston State University’s Criminal Justice Center.

-Project EnCriPT provides an innovative approach to online training courses available to both civil and criminal enforcement professionals at local, state, and tribal levels including, but not limited to, law enforcement officers, sanitarians, code enforcers, etc. o Additionally, Project EnCriPT recognizes the necessity for practical training that allows a hands-on approach for participants on certain topics.
+Project EnCriPT provides an innovative approach to online training courses available to both civil and criminal enforcement professionals at local, state, and tribal levels including, but not limited to, law enforcement officers, sanitarians, code enforcers, etc. Additionally, Project EnCriPT recognizes the necessity for practical training that allows a hands-on approach for participants on certain topics.
 Click on the Training Courses to see if an opportunity is available in your area.
-Additionally, we welcome requests for training so please contact us.
+We welcome requests for training topics and locations so please contact us with your suggestions.